Wyamio/Wyam.Web/input/docs/usage/obtaining.md

                    environment variable.
 ```

 Of particular note, run `wyam.windows.exe update` to perform an update of Wyam to the latest version.
+Note that this utility application is different from the main `wyam.exe` that you should use to actually run Wyam.

 # Tools Package